bkircher/python-rpm-spec/README.md

 ```

 If you write Python, have no `/usr/bin/rpm` around, or want to do something
-slightly more complicated, try using this Python module.
+slightly more complicated, try using this Python library.

 RPMs are build from a package's sources along with a spec file.
 The spec file
 controls how the RPM is built.
-This module allows you to parse spec files and
+This library allows you to parse spec files and
 gives you simple access to various bits of information that is contained in the
 spec file.

+## Other options

+For alternatives to this library you might want to take a look into:

+- [packit/specfile](https://github.com/packit/specfile) - Allows parsing and, different to python-rpm-spec, the manipulation of spec files.
+Still very young but looks promising and seems actively developed (as of Jan 2023).
+- If you are on a Linux system that has the RPM package manager packaged, consider using system tools like
+  - `/usr/bin/rpmspec` from rpm-build package
+  - `/usr/bin/spectool` from rpmdevtools package
+  The parsers are probably more up to date and less buggy than this library.

 ## Features

-* No extra dependencies other than Python 3
+- No extra dependencies other than Python 3
-* Available on all platforms, parse spec files on Windows
+- Available on all platforms, parse spec files on Windows

 ## Supported Python versions